h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 Path to your kubeconfig file (required):

 > ~/.kube/config

-Which github organization do you want to use(Can be set as personal github id)? (required):

-> [organization name or github id]
 ```

 Then it will start executing the setup instructions.
 Output looks like: